 - Optional but recommended step (yields super creamy soup): Whisk together ½ cup water with arrowroot or cornstarch until thoroughly blended.
 During the last minute of soup cooking time, pour the water/starch mixture into the soup and stir to blend.
 Once your soup is done cooking, remove it from heat and allow it to cool for 5 minutes.

-- Blend the soup (two options): For the creamiest soup, transfer soup to a stand blender in batches (do NOT fill your blender over halfway, soup will go everywhere!) and cover the top of the blender with a thick layer of kitchen towel (so the steam doesn't burn your hands).
+- Blend the soup (two options): For the creamiest soup, transfer soup to a stand blender in batches (do NOT fill your blender over halfway, soup will go everywhere!) and cover the top of the blender with a thick layer of kitchen towel (so the steam doesn’t burn your hands, be careful).
 Transfer puréed soup to another pot or a bowl and continue until all of the soup is blended.
 Or, use an immersion blender to blend the soup in the pot.
 Blend until the mixture is smooth and creamy.
 If you did not add the ½ cup water and starch mixture earlier, taste your soup and decide if you want to stretch out the soup with ½ cup water (in which case, stir it in now) or leave it as is.